The Branches

 Residency Prep Courses

 At the end of M4 year, you will take a Residency Prep Course in one the following areas: procedures, OB/GYN, internal medicine, pediatrics, family medicine or emergency medicine.
 These four- to eight-week courses are designed to immerse senior medical students in real-life scenarios that they will encounter in residency.
 Students gain confidence by developing practical skills through simulated paging exercises with RNs, mock codes in the Simulation Center and targeted didactics.
-Assessments provide essential feedback throughout your RPC, and a faculty letter to your residency program director will be submitted at the end of the course.
+Assessments provide essential feedback throughout your RPC and prepare you for day one of residency.

 Please note, this diagram is provided for reference only.
 Curriculum details are subject to change.